ClickPop/buffs/README.md

 ### Test Run

 Check it out by visiting the link listed in your `homestead.yaml` in your browser.
 Probably something like. `https://buffs.test`.
 If everything is running/built correctly you should be in business!

+### GraphQL

+GraphQL has been implemented for this project.
+During testing, the GraphQL-Playground library will be available, and accessible via the `buffs.test/graphql-playground` url.
+To edit the schema, checkout the file in the `/graphql` directory.